American Beauty/American Psycho: Critical response

 On the other hand, Collin Brennan of Consequence of Sound gave a more mixed review.
 He felt that the album lacked direction, stating that "Fall Out Boy loses its way more often than not in its latest stab at rock radio dominance."
 He furthermore opined that the songwriting was lacking as a result of the album's heavy use of samples.
 Caryn Ganz of Rolling Stone also gave a mixed review.
 "Joe Trohman and drummer Andy Hurley's most virtuosic playing is buried under blaring production, reducing what might be Metallica-heavy riffage into background buzz."
 However, the reviewer had some positive comments as well: "When everything connects – like on the single "Centuries" – FOB are a glorious nexus of Seventies glitter rock, Eighties radio pop, Nineties R&B and Aughts electro stomp."
 The album was ranked at number 5 in Alternative Presss "10 Essential Records of 2015" list.
 Cassie Whitt of Alternative Press wrote that the band pushed their fan base with "rock songs structured like hip-hop tracks".
-The album was ranked at number 26 on AbsolutePunk's top albums of 2015 list.
+The album was ranked at number 26 on AbsolutePunks top albums of 2015 list.